 Citi has committed to investing $200 million of its own money, not client capital, in companies that have a positive impact on society.
 On Monday, the company announced its new round of investments which brings the number of companies that Citi has supported up to 11.

-Clerkie, a Black-owned financial services company that helps people get out of debt, is one of the three Black-owned companies that will be receiving funds.
+Clerkie, a Black-owned financial services company that helps people buy shares of black-owned businesses as well as get out of debt, is one of the three Black-owned companies that will be receiving funds.
 The company, founded by Guy Assad, is an artificial intelligence company that works with consumers and creditors to lighten debt burdens and losses.

 “In just its first year, the Citi Impact Fund has invested in 11 companies, the majority of which are founded by women, minorities – and in some cases both – that have the potential to make our cities and communities more equitable and sustainable,” Citi’s head of global public affairs, Ed Skyler, said in a statement.